Arkansas Act 423 Establishment of Crisis Stabilization Units

 Rep. Prissy Hickerson, At-large Appointee

-The Governor’s Restore Hope Summit will include remarks from Governor Hutchinson, leadership from the Arkansas Department of Human Services and the Department of Community Correction, leaders in re-entry and foster care ministry and not-for-profit organizations, as well as keynote speakers that will inspire attendees to aim high and sow seed for greater hope for our fellow Arkansans.
+The Governor’s Restore Hope Summit will include remarks from Governor Hutchinson, leadership from the Arkansas Department of Human Services and the Department of Community Correction, leaders in re-entry and foster care ministry, businesses and not-for-profit organizations, as well as keynote speakers that will inspire attendees to aim high and sow seed for greater hope for our fellow Arkansans.
 This means more homes and mentors for foster children, and more housing and jobs for those leaving incarceration.

 Governor's Press Conference on Restore Hope Summit